westcoastcode-se/llama-onprem-server/README.md

 # Setup Dev

 Install the necessary tools needed for the project to work — C++ development tools with CMake and Python.
-Optionally with CUDA as well
+Optionally with CUDA as well.
+Replace `pacman` with `apt` if you are building on a Debian system.

 ```bash
 sudo pacman -S --needed base-devel git cmake ninja python curl cuda